tvmai/tvmai.github.io/_posts/2018-10-03-auto-tune-all.md

 data to fit a prediction model.
 After fitting the prediction model, the tuner picks the next promising candidates according to the predictions, and the loop continues.
 This way, we search for fast kernels iteratively.

 The below figure compares traditional auto-tuning and AutoTVM.
+The major difference is that AutoTVM scales to more hardware platforms and uses a transferable machine learning cost model.
 You can refer to our [paper](https://arxiv.org/abs/1805.08166) for more details.

 {:center: style="text-align: center"}
 ![image](/images/autotune-all/autotvm.png){: width="50%"}
 {:center}
 <center> Figure 2.
-Traditional Auto-tuning vs AutoTVM </center> <p></p>
+Compare Traditional Auto-tuning and AutoTVM </center> <p></p>

 ## Begin Tuning
 For demonstration, we run our optimization for resnet-18 on RK3399, an ARM development board.